imdeepmind/NeuralPy/docs/DOCS.md

 # Introduction
 NeuralPy is a Keras like, deep learning library that works on top of PyTorch written purely in Python.
-It is simple, easy to use library, cross-compatible with PyTorch models, suitable for all kinds of machine learning experiments, learning, research, etc.
+It is simple, easy to use library that is cross-compatible with PyTorch models and suitable for all kinds of machine learning experiments, learning, research, etc.

 ## PyTorch in NeuralPy
 PyTorch is an open-source machine learning framework that accelerates the path from research prototyping to production deployment developed by Facebook runs on both CPU and GPU.